mtiller/ModelicaBook/text/source/behavior/discrete/hysteresis.rst

 temperature gets some specified amount above or below the desired temperature before acting.

-..todo: there seems to be a formatting problem around code{ChatteringControl}
+.. todo:: there seems to be a formatting problem around code{ChatteringControl}

 This "band" that is introduced around the desired temperature is called hysteresis.
 The problem with the \code{ChatteringControl}